 Mount Scott.
-East of Cloudcap is Mount Scott, the highest point in the park, reaching an altitude of nearly 9,000 feet.
+East of Cloudcap is Mount Scott, the highest point in the park, reaching an altitude of 8,938 feet.
 Its summit, on which there is a fire-lookout station, is accessible by a 2.5-mile trail from Rim Drive.

-The Pinnacles.
-In Wheeler Creek, near the east entrance to the park, are slender spires of pumice.
+THE PINNACLES.
+In Wheeler Creek, near the east boundary of the park, are slender spires of pumice.
 Some of the needles are 200 feet high.
 In Sand Creek Canyon and Godfrey's Glen, in Annie Creek Canyon, there are other spires and fluted columns carved out of the soft volcanic material by water erosion.